 What Is SEO?

 The term SEO, or Search Engine Optimization, is all over the business world.
 If you’re a small business owner, I would be willing to bet you receive at least a few emails per month promising to get you to the first page of Google (tomorrow, nonetheless!) with stellar SEO services.
 The goal of search engine optimized content is to give Google as many hints as you can as to what each page is about so that it can effectively connect that page with the folks searching for it (ideally, ahead of competitors offering something similar).
-It’s an iterative process of doing the right things over time that can take weeks to a few months to start seeing any progress.
+It’s an iterative process of doing the right things over time and can take weeks to a few months to start seeing progress.

 Useful, Well-Written Content

 Relevant, fresh content – this is kind of obvious, but Google has directly mentioned it several times and it is worth repeating.
 As we’ve mentioned before, writing for your audience is a top priority.
 Don’t worry about stuffing your content with as many keywords as possible, Google and its search engine competitors are very adept at figuring out your page’s topic the same way a person would.

 Headings work like they would in an academic paper and they are one of the aspects that search engines use as a clue to your page’s content.
 Again, stuffing keywords isn’t the best practice here, but framing your main ideas in headings will help both search engines and your audience make sense of the page’s content.